clemsgrs/dinov2/README.md

 You need to organize data in a tarball file:

 1. ensure images are all in one directory
-2. create a single large tarball file that contains all images : `tar -cvf dataset.tar /path/to/image/folder`
+2. create a single large tarball file that contains all images

+    ```shell
+    tar -cvf dataset.tar /path/to/image/folder
+    ```

-3. infer the auxiliary file `entries.npy` : `python3 infer_entries.py --tarball_path /path/to/dataset.tar --output_root /path/to/output/folder`
+3. infer the auxiliary file `entries.npy`

-4. (optional) doublecheck the `entries.npy` file matches the tarball file : `python3 test_entries.py --image_root /path/to/image/folder --tarball_path /path/to/dataset.tar --entries_path /path/to/entries.npy`
+    ```shell
+    python3 infer_entries.py \
+      --tarball_path /path/to/dataset.tar \
+      --output_root /path/to/output/folder
+    ```

-The auxiliary `entries.npy` file will record:
+    This file will record:
     - a dummy class index (we set it to 0 for all images since we’re not using classes)
     - the start and end offsets of each image within the tarball file
     - the filename of each image

+4. (optional) doublecheck the `entries.npy` file matches the tarball file

+    ```shell
+    python3 test_entries.py \
+      --image_root /path/to/image/folder \
+      --tarball_path /path/to/dataset.tar \
+      --entries_path /path/to/entries.npy
+    ```

 <br />